intake/intake-sql/README.rst

-Intake-ODBC: ODBC Plugin for Intake
+Intake-SQL: SQL Plugin for Intake
 -----------------------------------